axelvaldez/radical-companies/_posts/2024/2024-30-09-radical-how-it-evolved.markdown

 <h1>We Are Blind to It</h1>
  <ul>
   <li>Economists sometimes get really close to it, but at the last minute they avoid it.</li>
-  <li>Marx and his followers blame everything on ruthless capitalists, robber barons, and others bad people./li>
+  <li>Marx and his followers blame everything on ruthless capitalists, robber barons, and others bad people.</li>
-  <li>Others blame our problems on our veering away from the path of indigenous people, the simple people./li>
+  <li>Others blame our problems on our veering away from the path of indigenous people, the simple people.</li>
  </ul>
- <p>But it seems incomprehensible that we don’t see that Fiat ownership causes the majority of the harm we face, starting with poverty and excessive wealth.</p>
+ <p>But it is incomprehensible that we don&lsquo;t see that Fiat ownership causes the majority of the harm we face, starting with poverty and excessive wealth.</p>

 </h1>Co-Ownership</h1>
  <p>Co-ownership came out of our conversations.
-It is the kind of active property (e.g., a company, not a house) that belongs to all who contributes to it.
-If you see what we others do as a contribution and give us RADs for it, then you are a co-owner.</p>
+It is the kind of active property (<em>e.g.</em>, a company, not a house) that belongs to all who contributes to it.
+If you see what I do as a contribution and give us RADs for it, then you are a co-owner.</p>
  <p>There must be other ways to do it.
 For one, it has to come from a real contribution because 1) there are no bosses to kiss up to, and 2) capital does not constitute a contribution.
 For another, if the RADs given do not makes sense, other co-owners have the right and responsibility to ask.</p>

 <h1>Ownership?</h1>